willmcgugan/codereviews/.github/ISSUE_TEMPLATE/code-review.md

 **What is the repo URL?**

+**Is there anything else I should know about the code?**

 **Are there any areas you would like me to focus on?**

 **Is this your first review?**

+- [ ] I agree for the code review to be public